ManiVaultStudio/ExamplePlugins/README.md

    `Build:  C:/YourOwnFolder/ExamplePlugins-master/build`

 4. Press `Configure` and select the `Visual Studio 15 2019` (or 17 2022) generator with the optional platform of `x64`.
 If it is not available, be sure to install Visual Studio.
 Press Finish to configure the project.
-5. CMake should now ask you to provide an `MV_INSTALL_DIR` path that points to where ManiVault is installed.
-Double click the `MV_INSTALL_DIR` variable and press the small button on the right to browse to the folder where ManiVault Studio is installed.
+5. CMake should now ask you to provide an `ManiVault_DIR` path that points to where ManiVault is installed.
+Double click the `ManiVault_DIR` variable and press the small button on the right to browse to the folder where ManiVault Studio is installed.
 (The folder containing either or both the Debug and Release folder).
 ![image](https://github.com/ManiVaultStudio/ExamplePlugins/assets/2978176/8f082e77-d90d-45fb-bc0d-e0b8a5a634f3)

 6. A lot of red paths should now appear.
 Check that the ones pointing to Qt directories seem correct and then press `Generate` to generate the Visual Studio solution.
 If it is asking you for a Qt6_DIR please refer to [CMake cannot find my Qt Installation](https://github.com/ManiVaultStudio/PublicWiki/wiki/FAQ#cmake-cannot-find-my-qt-installation).